somewebmedia/hc-sticky/README.md

 HC-Sticky
 =========

-Cross-browser plugin that makes any element on your page visible while you scroll.
+Cross-browser javascript plugin that makes any element on your page visible while you scroll.

 ## Quick start